EgorBo/EgorBo.github.io/_posts/2020-05-12-opt-for-llvm-guide.md

 declare double @llvm.pow.f64(double, double)
 {% endhighlight %}
-I mentioned `opt` console app several times and actally you can find it in the solution.
+I mentioned `opt` console app several times and actually you can find it in the solution.
 We are going to use it as an entry-point app where we pass a path to our test and ask InstCombine to run our peepholes.
 You need to find that `opt` project and modify its properties like this:

 <img src="/images/llvm-opt/opt-props-win.png" />